fasiha/ebisu/README.md

 This gives small quiz apps the same intelligent scheduling as Duolingo’s approach—recall probabilities for each fact—but with fast incorporation of quiz results.

-> Nerdy details in a nutshell: Ebisu posits a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on the recall probabilities.
-As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it needs to evaluate the [Gamma function](http://mathworld.wolfram.com/GammaFunction.html) to predict the current recall probability.
-A quiz is modeled as a Beroulli trial, whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
+> Nerdy details in a nutshell: Ebisu posits a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probabilities.
+As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it evaluates the [Gamma function](http://mathworld.wolfram.com/GammaFunction.html) to predict the current recall probability.
+A *quiz* is modeled as a Beroulli trial, whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
 Ebisu approximates the true non-standard posterior with a new Beta posterior by matching its mean and variance.
 This mean and variance are analytically tractable, and again require a few evaluations of the Gamma function.

 Currently, Ebisu treats each fact as independent, very much like Ebbinghaus’ nonsense syllables: it does not understand how cards are related the way Duolingo can with its data.
 However, Ebisu can be used in combination with other techniques to accommodate extra information about relationships between facts.